We are glad that you are thinking about joining the PhD (Religious Education) Program!

 - Proficiency exams: Depending upon the applicant's academic background, the PhD-ThD Committee may also require proficiency examination(s) before granting admission to the doctoral program.

-- GPA: Minimum 2.60 undergraduate level GPA (or 2.75 on the last half of undergraduate courses); and a minimum graduate level GPA of 3.5.
+- GPA: Minimum undergraduate level GPA of 2.60 (or 2.75 on the last half of undergraduate courses); and a minimum graduate level GPA of 3.50.
 The entire student profile is considered during the admissions process.

 - These tests must be taken within two years prior to enrollment.